brodieaustin/poisoned-well-novel/poisoned-well.md

 Manan realized that Quill would not budge.
 They climbed back into the tunnels.
 No with Quill leading them, they flew through the tunnels, even with Quill's injuries.
 He seemed to know where each bend would take them.
 Within minutes, they were climbing back out.
 Jory didn't follow them, and disappeared back into the tunnels.

 Quill didn't need to tell her to be quiet.
-The hush in the coordior was enough to enforce her silence.
+The hush in the corridor was enough to enforce her silence.
 She even tried to control her breathing, feeling certain that each inhalation would be heard by someone.

-The cooridor turned and they stopped.
+The corridor turned and they stopped.
 Quill peered around the corner.
 He held up two fingers to indicate that two guards were posted at the door.
 Manan wondered how they were going to get past the door.
 She only had her dagger and would be no match for two armed men.
 But then an explosion drew the guards attention.
 Someone shouted out "Fire!" and they left their post.

 Quill and Manan slipped around the corner then into Lord Corby's chambers.
 A large bed sat in the middle of the room, enclosed by lush, embroidered drapes.
 From the bed, Manan heard a droning sound and realized it was a man moaning in his sleep.
 Quill motioned for the bottle, which Manan handed to him.